svenvarkel/pyferno/README.md

 Runs thru the dict of key,task asynchronously by limiting the concurrency b using a semaphore.
 Maps results back to the dictionary with same keys with all tasks fulfilled.
 It will fail if any task fails

+    :param __tasks: Map (dict) with name:task pairs.
+Task is an async function
+    :param concurrency: Concurrency of running tasks, integer.
+Defaults to 10
+    :param progress: Progress bar message or boolean True to display default progress bar
+    :return: Returns dict with name:<finished task> pairs.

+# License

+This library is licensed with MIT license.